 - Its content should be potentially impactful for language learners, language maintenance, language teaching, and scholarly research.

-- a letter of nomination identifying the nominee(s) (with curriculum vitae as appropriate), describing the background of their work on the language in question, and the archival collection (with links to online content and metadata, and a finding aid or descriptive overview), and explaining its significance
+- a letter of nomination identifying the nominee(s) (with curriculum vitae as appropriate), describing the background of their work on the language in question, and the archival collection (with links to online content and metadata, and a finding aid or descriptive overview), and explaining its quality and significance, and

-- one supporting letter also explaining the significance of the archival collection
+- one supporting letter also explaining the quality and significance of the archival collection.